 - Optional camping available

-Tickets are $40 per person for current MDLT members, and $60 for non-members (includes an MDLT membership).
+Admission is $40 per person for current MDLT members (maximum of 3 per membership), and $60 for non-members (includes an MDLT membership).
 Kids 12 and under are FREE!
 Overnight camping is an additional $30 per person and includes a continental breakfast.
 Space is limited and pre-registration is required.

 Please remember to bring comfortable chairs for star-gazing, blankets, travel mug for the coffee bar, water bottle, and camping gear if staying overnight.
 Directions at www.integratron.com.

 Click here to view a photo album from last year’s event or visit our facebook page at www.facebook.com/mojavedesertlandtrust.

 The Perseid is the most famous of all meteor showers.
 It never fails to provide an impressive display and, due to its summertime appearance, tends to provide the majority of meteors seen by non-astronomy enthusiasts.
 There are other, weaker meteor showers going on around the same time as the Perseids, but the Perseids will generally appear to move much faster across the sky than meteors from the other showers.
 In fact, the Perseids are among the fastest moving meteors we see every year.
 Another way to know if the meteor you saw was a Perseid is to mentally trace the meteor backwards.
 If you end up at Perseus then you have probably seen a Perseid meteor!

 An increase in the number of meteors at a particular time of year is called a meteor shower.
 Comets shed the debris that becomes most meteor showers.
 As comets orbit the Sun, they shed an icy, dusty debris stream along the comet's orbit.
 If Earth travels through this stream, we will see a meteor shower.
 Depending on where Earth and the stream meet, meteors appear to fall from a particular place in the sky, maybe within the neighborhood of a constellation.